 There is a lot to learn, and more of the famous legends of Poznan are shared.
 You need to visit this show if you come to Poznan.
 For us, it was one of the highlights, but I am not going to spoil the story.
 You must go and learn for yourself.
 It is a great time, and we had a LOT of fun and laughs.

 We went to the 11:00 a.m. time slot, and this was perfect.
 A side bonus was that at 12:00 noon the clock tower at the Town Hall opposite has a special event.
 So with windows open, we are about the crowd and perfect for photos.

-Because the market place was in the centre of town, these buildings use to be the homes for the locals who traded here.
+Because the marketplace was in the center of town, these buildings use to be the homes for the locals who traded here.
 They would pay taxes on the size of the land they owned, so houses go up, and not out.
-Each place is colourful and individually decorated.
+Each place is colorful and individually decorated.